 Regulatory Bodies: Government entities and regulatory bodies may mandate the implementation of Digital Product Passports within specific industries or product categories.
 They may set regulations or standards that guide the implementation process and ensure compliance.

-Industry Associations and Initiatives: Industry associations and sector-specific initiatives may encourage or facilitate the implementation of Digital Product Passports as part of their sustainability or transparency initiatives.
+Industry Associations and Initiatives: Industry associations and sector-specific initiatives often play a role in encouraging or facilitating Digital Product Passport implementation.
+They do this by incorporating it into their sustainability or transparency initiatives.

 How DPP Means To Garment Industry?